 The chill of winter has lost its novelty, and daydreams of sunnier climes are creeping into your everyday thoughts.
-Not to worry – we've teamed up with Oliver's Travels to show you that there are plenty of places to warm up and de-layer between March and June; it’s time to ditch the woolly hats in favor of tees and sandals on a springtime family vacation to Europe.
+Not to worry – we've teamed up with Oliver's Travels to show you that there are plenty of places to warm up and de-layer between March and June; it’s time to ditch the woolly hats in favour of t-shirts and sandals on a springtime family holiday to Europe.

-Oliver’s Travels is a luxury villa vacation company with a twist; from converted lighthouses and chapels to private islands and medieval fortresses, they specialize in quirky and extraordinary vacation rentals for families and large groups.
+Oliver’s Travels is a luxury villa holiday company with a twist; from converted lighthouses and chapels to private islands and medieval fortresses, they specialise in quirky and extraordinary holiday homes for families and large groups.
 After all, why do ordinary?

 From the village charm and scenic backdrops of Nerja to the sophisticated glamour of Marbella, Costa del Sol is – and always will be – a popular tourist spot for families.
 With family-friendly resort towns, sweeping sandy beaches and villas with private pools, you can spend your days splashing about with the little ones and exploring rustic coastal towns.
 Temperatures begin to creep up over the spring months, so if you’re looking for a more pleasant climate (particularly if you’ve got younger children) then visiting in March/April may be best.

 The golden coastline of the Algarve boasts great weather year-round, but it can get uncomfortable in the peak summer months.
-That’s why spring is the ideal time to visit, as the average temperatures stay within the high 60s to low 70s.
+That’s why spring is the ideal time to visit, as the average temperatures stay within the low-mid 20s.
 Sleepy coastal villages, sparkling coves and beautiful beaches fringe the region, offering a laid-back lifestyle, freshly caught seafood and intriguing historical sites.
 Family members of every age can enjoy the Algarve – grandparents can chill at the beach, kids can splash in the pool, parents can explore the towns and landmarks, and the whole family can come together for dinner in one of many local restaurants.